Australian gaming watchdog announces inquiry for Crown Resorts-Melco deal

-(Reuters) - Australia’s New South Wales liquor and gaming regulator on Thursday announced an inquiry into Melco Resorts & Entertainment (MLCO.O)’s proposal to buy a stake in Crown Resorts (CWN.AX) from casino mogul James Packer.
+Aug 8 (Reuters) - Australia’s New South Wales liquor and gaming regulator on Thursday announced an inquiry into Melco Resorts & Entertainment’s proposal to buy a stake in Crown Resorts from casino mogul James Packer.

 Apart from the deal, the watchdog said it will also look into “various matters raised in recent media reports” from local news outlets.